 ESCAP has been supporting national and regional efforts to implement the Incheon Strategy through providing analytical work, enhancing knowledge and skills of member States, and conducting advocacy.

 Details of the secretariat’s work can also be accessed at the Make the Right Real website: http://www.maketherightreal.net/

 Highlights of ESCAP’s work on disability are as follows:

-The Incheon Strategy to “Make the Right Real” for Persons with Disabilities in Asia and the Pacific is the heart of the Asian and Pacific Decade of Persons with Disabilities, 2013-2022.
+The Incheon Strategy to “Make the Right Real” for Persons with Disabilities in Asia and the Pacific is the foundation of the Asian and Pacific Decade of Persons with Disabilities, 2013-2022.
 It is imperative to promote the spirit and content of the Strategy throughout the region.
-ESCAP has translated the Strategy into Chinese and Russian.
-An easy-to-understand version of the Strategy will be published in 2014.
+ESCAP has translated the Strategy into Chinese, French and Russian.
+An easy-to-understand version as well as a pocket-size version of the Strategy were published in 2014.
 ESCAP encourages Governments in the region to translate the Strategy into local languages and publish it in accessible formats for persons with diverse disabilities.
-In May 2013, Prime Minister Hun Sen of Cambodia launched the Incheon Strategy.
-In July, the Malaysian Government launched the Strategy and promoted its implementation.
+As of today, the Strategy is available in ten languages (English as original, Chinese, French, Indonesian, Khmer, Korean, Mongolian, Russian, Thai and Urdu).

 4. Strengthening the evidence base